-8. Rights and protection
+8 Rights and protection

-- 8.1 The Supplier warrants and represents that: - (a) it has full capacity and authority to enter into and to perform each Contract; - (b) each Contract is executed by its authorised representative; - (c) it is a legally valid and existing organisation incorporated in the place it was formed; - (d) there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its Affiliates that might affect its ability to perform each Contract; - (e) it maintains all necessary rights, authorisations, licences and consents to perform its obligations under each Contract; - (f) it does not have any contractual obligations which are likely to have a material adverse effect on its ability to perform each Contract;
+- 8.1 The Supplier warrants and represents that: - (a) it has full capacity and authority to enter into and to perform each Contract; - (b) each Contract is executed by its authorised representative; - (c) it is a legally valid and existing organisation incorporated in the place it was formed; - (d) there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its Affiliates that might affect its ability to perform each Contract; - (e) it maintains all necessary rights, authorisations, licences and consents to perform its obligations under each Contract; - (f) it does not have any contractual obligations which are likely to have a material adverse effect on its ability to perform each Contract; - (g) it is not impacted by an Insolvency Event; and - (h) it will comply with each Call-Off Contract. - 8.2 The warranties and representations in Clauses 2.10 and 8.1 are repeated each time the Supplier provides Deliverables under the Contract.

-- (g) it is not impacted by an Insolvency Event; and - (h) it will comply with each Call-Off Contract. - 8.2 The warranties and representations in Clauses 2.10 and 8.1 are repeated each time the Supplier provides Deliverables under the Contract. - 8.3 The Supplier indemnifies both CCS and every Buyer against each of the following: - (a) wilful misconduct of the Supplier, Subcontractor and Supplier Staff that impacts the Contract; and - (b) non-payment by the Supplier of any Tax or National Insurance. - 8.4 All claims indemnified under this Contract must use Clause 26. - 8.5 The description of any provision of this Contract as a warranty does not prevent CCS or a Buyer from exercising any termination right that it may have for breach of that clause by the Supplier. - 8.6 If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify CCS and every Buyer. - 8.7 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.
+- 8.3 The Supplier indemnifies both CCS and every Buyer against each of the following: - (a) wilful misconduct of the Supplier, Subcontractor and Supplier Staff that impacts the Contract; and - (b) non-payment by the Supplier of any Tax or National Insurance. - 8.4 All claims indemnified under this Contract must use Clause 26. - 8.5 CCS or a Buyer can terminate the Contract for breach of any warranty or indemnity where they are entitled to do so. - 8.6 If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify CCS and every Buyer. - 8.7 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.

-9. Intellectual Property Rights (IPRs)
+9 Intellectual Property Rights (IPRs)